thephpleague/fractal/README.md

 This is still in concept stage, and these issues are left to explore:

-- [X] Simplify the association of nested items.
-Move to a register method?
 - [ ] Switch return array to use instance properties in `transform()`
 - [ ] Implement [HATEOAS](http://en.wikipedia.org/wiki/HATEOAS)/[HAL](http://stateless.co/hal_specification.html) links
 - [ ] Add smart embed syntax, e.g: `?embed=foo:limit(5):order(something,asc)`